Design, build, test & program robots

 Lenoir County Public Schools FIRST® Tech Challenge Teams

-Lenoir County Public Schools is launching two FIRST® Tech Challenge Teams in the 2020-21 school year!
-The teams will be created with students from all LCPS middle and high schools.
+Lenoir County Public Schools launched its FIRST® Tech Challenge Teams in the 2020-21 school year and is recruiting for Year Three!
+The teams are made up of students from all LCPS middle and high schools.
 LCPS students in grades 7 - 12 are eligible to participate.
-Students who are interested in participating must complete this form by September 8, 2020.
+Students who are interested in participating must complete this form.
 (Funding for this program was made possible by the NCDPI Coding and Mobile App Development Grant Award.)
 First® Tech Challenge Student Interest Form

 What does it mean to be a FIRST® Tech Challenge Team Member?